agarciadom/pentaho-artifactCatalog/README.md

           </value>
         </property>

-8. As an admin, go to _Tools < ArtifactCatalog_ and run the main `artifactcatalog` dashboard.
+8. As an admin, go to _Tools > ArtifactCatalog_ and run the main `artifactcatalog` dashboard.
 This dashboard is also available to end users at the same URL.
 However, the edit buttons, dashboards and Kettle endpoints are limited to administrators.

 9. Customize `dashboards/*.properties` to provide your own welcome text and title for the catalog, and replace `static/custom/img/logo.png` with your company logo (default size is 64 x 64 pixels).
 For changing the colors of the page, `static/custom/css/artifactCatalog.css` should be customized.

+  _Note_: you may need to clean the `.properties` cache in CDF for these changes to be effective, by deleting the `pentaho-solutions/system/pentaho-cdf-dd/tmp/.cache/system/artifactCatalog` directory.